acf/acf/README.md

   - Currently at Sketch
 - OldSkool Extreme Programmer, [third signatory on the Agile Manifesto](https://agilemanifesto.org/display/000000001.html) (twenty years ago!)
 - Side projects currently include a git client for AmigaOS3.2
+- I'm not on github any more, except for employer work.